rticommunity/rticonnextdds-connector-go/README.md

 ```

 Check out the Go Connector repository is cloned properly at this location ($GOPATH/src/github.com/rticommunity/rticonnextdds-connector-go)
-Then, take a look at the [examples/go/README.md](examples/go/README.md) to build and run examples!
+Then, take a look at the [examples/README.md](examples/README.md) to build and run examples!

-You can also download the [zip file](https://github.com/rticommunity/rticonnextdds-connector/archive/master.zip)
-and then unzip it at this location ($GOPATH/src/github.com/rticommunity/rticonnextdds-connector-go).

-When that is done, cd into your new directory and have a look to the [examples/python/README.md](examples/python/README.md)

 ### License
 With the sole exception of the contents of the "examples" subdirectory, all use of this product is subject to the RTI Software License Agreement included at the top level of this repository.
 Files within the "examples" subdirectory are licensed as marked within the file.